The Pearse Lyons Distillery is arguably the most beautiful out of the many whiskey distilleries in Dublin.

 Although a visit to the Pearse Lyons Distillery is fairly straightforward, there are a few need-to-knows that’ll make your visit to one of the most unique whiskey distilleries in Ireland that bit more enjoyable.

 Just a stone’s throw from the iconic Guinness Storehouse, the Pearse Lyons Distillery is a unique distillery in a unique location.
-Set inside the impressively restored St James’ Church on James St, the distillery is easy to find with numerous bus links from O’Connell Street (the 13/40/123 buses) and the LUAS Red Line tram passing nearby too.
+Set inside the impressively restored St James’ Church on James St, the distillery is easy to find with numerous bus links from O’Connell Street (the 13/40/123 buses) and the LUAS Red Line tram passes nearby too.

 2. Opening hours

 There are three types of general admission tours: The Legacy Tour & Tasting Experience includes five tastings and costs €30.
 The Signature Tour & Tasting Experience includes four tastings and costs €25.
 The Trilogy Tour & Tasting Experience includes three tastings and costs €20.
+Prices may change.

 4. Numerous tours on offer